 The reliable identification of differential DNA methylation is important for researchers interested in biomarker identification, as well as for those trying to understand the basis of disease, drug mechanism of action or environmental influences on epigenetics.
 To help speed research in these areas, Active Motif now offers MeDIP-Seq as an end-to-end, genome-wide epigenetic service to identify differentially methylated regions.

-The MeDIP-Seq Service includes
+The MeDIP-Seq Service includes:

-The customer submits purified DNA, frozen tissues or cell pellets, then we:
+Customers submit purified DNA, frozen tissues or cell pellets, then we:

 - Prepare the sample.